TanayDI/Agentic-debate/README.md

 ## 🧠 System Overview

-The Debate Mirror MCP creates structured debates between two LLM agents:
+The Agentic-Debate creates structured debates between two LLM agents:
 - **PRO Agent**: Argues in favor of the topic
 - **CON Agent**: Argues against the topic
 - **JUDGE Agent**: Researches the topic and evaluates the debate